 Sing hard, everyone!

-It wouldn’t matter how PeaceWorld repays us — no matter how hard we may long to bask in its glory.
-Our conscience at long last revived, glory to the God of our choosing, reverence for our ancestors, the wellbeing of posterity and our military honor as guarantors of Peace, those should be enough.
+It wouldn’t matter how PeaceWorld repays us — no matter how much we long to bask in its glory.
+Our conscience at long last revived, glory to the God of our choosing, reverence for ancestors, the wellbeing of posterity and our military honor as guarantors of Peace, those should be enough.